hankbao/libreboot/docs/gnulinux/configuring_parabola.md

 Some of these steps require internet access.
-I\'ll go into networking later but for now, I just connected my system to a switch and did:\
+I'll go into networking later but for now, I just connected my system to a switch and did:\
 \# **systemctl start dhcpcd.service**\
 You can stop it later by running:\
 \# **systemctl stop dhcpcd.service**\
-For most people this should be enough, but if you don\'t have DHCP on your network then you should setup your network connection first:\
+For most people this should be enough, but if you don't have DHCP on your network then you should setup your network connection first:\
 [Setup network connection in Parabola](#network)